FAQ

 WHAT IS AACONNECT?

-AAConnect, a Google Group Listserv, is a national network and resource base for 1,000+ Afghan-American students and professionals who seek to build professional relationships with one another and to provide resources for our communitys.
+AAConnect, a Google Group Listserv, is a national network and resource base for 1,000+ Afghan-American students and professionals who seek to build professional relationships with one another and to provide resources for our communities.
 Members of AAConnect can both receive and send opportunities to others via email.

 If you would like to be added as a member, you can request to join our AAConnect listserv here.